Technica-Corporation/ipls_anomaly_detection/README.md

 ## Build the IPLS Bootstrapper Containers

-This will build the IPLS Bootstrapper Container; you need to build this on each of the Bootstrapper Devices.
+This step will build the IPLS Bootstrapper Container and must be run on all Bootstrapper Devices.

 > **_NOTE:_**  You only need to build this on the Bootstrapper Devices, it does not need to be built on the Peer Devices.

 There is really only one difference between the Bootstrapper and Peer containers, but it is a big one.
-The Bootstrapper Container will `init ipfs` as part of the Docker Build; this is so the IPFS Peer ID of the Bootstrapper will stay constant for the Peer configurations.
+The Bootstrapper Container will `init ipfs` as part of the Docker Build to ensure the IPFS Peer ID of the Bootstrapper remains constant for the Peer configurations.
 The Peers on the other hand will `init ipfs` when the containers are run, getting a new IPFS Peer ID each time.

 ------